 Adherence to the GCG principles is manifested also in the Company’s Code of Conduct that sets forth a clear guideline of do’s and don’t’s for all management and employees to follow.
 This Code of Conduct also aims to instill a strong corporate culture of merit and achievements through the socalled 3B initiatives that stand for Working Smart, Integrity, and Modesty.

 The Indonesian Financial and Development Audit Board has regularly assessed the implementation of GCG at ADHI on an annual basis.
-In 2013, ADHI earned a score of 89.50 in this assessment, up from 85.30 in 2012.
-The improving score reflects the Company’s continuing commitments to implement the GCG principles of transparency, accountability, responsibility, independence and fairness across the entire ADHI business group.
+In 2017, ADHI earned a score of 81,63 (Good Qualification) in this assessment.
+ADHI has committed continuously strive to uphold and strengthen policy implementation by applying the principles of GCG such as transparency, accountability, responsibility, independence and fairness across the entire ADHI business group.
 In the assessments, emphases were placed on identifying the Company’s level of effectiveness in a number of governance and control aspects such as business ethics, internal control, risk management, fraud, and financial reporting.
 The Company takes pride in its score improvement, and looks ahead to further improve its performance in the future.